OffchainLabs/arbitrum-tutorials/packages/eth_withdraw/README.md

 ####  Withdraw.sol:

 * This contract executes a withdraw transaction via `ArbSys(100).withdrawEth(_destAddress)`on the Arbitrum testnet.
-This burns the Ether balance on the Arbitrum side, and will later make it available on the Ethereum side.transfers
+This burns the Ether balance on the Arbitrum side, and will later make it available on the Ethereum side.

 ## Curious to see the output on the Arbitrum chain?